|

 I’m going to break down your question into three sections.

-What does your audience prefer?
-I think this is the key issue.
-How you and I would prefer to carve out a niche is less important than what our target audiences want.
 I know a lot of pro marketers who have podcasts and vlogs and blogs.
 However, they still tend to focus on one channel and repurpose the content for others because: (a) they need to appeal to broad audiences with multiple preferences, but (b) they still only have 24 hours in a day.
 The situation for the editor is, I think, less demanding.
 I’m not for a minute suggesting that authors, students, charities, businesses and academics don’t consume audio-visual content.
 They do.
 I’m suggesting that since they’re looking for editors and proofreaders to help them with their writing, our providing content in written form makes sense.
 Blogging is therefore a good fit – a natural solution – because people with wordy problems are more likely to feel at home on wordy platforms.
 Think, too, about search.
 An academic looking for guidance on how to style her citations according to Chicago is more likely to search on Google than on YouTube, and unlikely to search on Pinterest.
 Now, of course, the search engines don’t link only to written content – not at all – and the more audio-visual content there is, the more it will show up in the search engines.
 However, highly ranked content holds its position because the search engine algorithms have deemed it interesting and valuable, based on the extent to which it’s linked to, shared, liked, commented on, and for how long people are engaging with it.
 We’re more likely to get positive responses to our content if we’re using channels that are suitable.
 And this is where I worry that the podcast and the vlog are not ideal primary platforms for editorial content ...
 Which channel best communicates what you’re offering?
-What works best will be determined by the nature of your content and what your audience wants to do with it.
-Here are a couple of examples:

 Of course, that didn’t happen overnight; it’s taken me seven years to generate that level of discoverability.
 I believe that the increase this year's page views can be accounted for by a more purposeful approach to branding, scheduling, social media sharing, and content scope.